cbrown5/cbrown5.github.io/_posts/2017-08-01-analysis-programs-driving-conservation.md

 It is exciting to see so many of my colleagues using R for GIS and spatial analysis.

 It was a a surprise to me that R was so popular, because it is not that easy to do spatial analysis and mapping in R (if you want to learn, try my [ short course](http://www.seascapemodels.org/rstats/rspatial/2015/06/22/R_Spatial_course.html)).
 R can be used as a fully functional GIS, but you need to install a bunch of additional packages.
 Further, you need to know a lot more about the theory behind geographical sciences, and the storage of spatial data, to operate R as a GIS.

+Once again, Python is a fair way down the list, which comes as a surprise to me.
+They are a bunch of great tools for spatial analysis in Python too.

+I hope you found this quick survey interesting.
+I love to hear about how people are using R or other programs to support conservation science.
+Join me on [Twitter](https://twitter.com/bluecology) if you want to continue the conversation.